ibm-cloud-docs/dr-automation-powervs/powerha-aix-arch.md

 # Architecture for {{site.data.keyword.DR_full}} for PowerHA
 {: #arch-powerha-aix}

 {{site.data.keyword.DR_full}} **PowerHA** provides high availability for workloads running on IBM Power Virtual Server (PowerVS).
-The compute, storage, and network resources are deployed and managed by the IBM Cloud platform.
+The compute, storage, and network resources deployed and managed by the IBM Cloud platform.
 PowerHA continuously monitors application and system health and automatically performs failover between cluster nodes when a failure occurs.
 This ensures minimal disruption to applications and helps maintain continuous availability without manual intervention.
 {: shortdesc}

 Explore the following sections to understand the {{site.data.keyword.DR_full_notm}} PowerHA architecture, features, hardware requirements, and network configurations.